 Pupil progress meetings take place termly.
-The initial meeting is to agree individual targets using professional judgement and prior knowledge of individual pupils.
-A meeting is held in the Spring term to monitor how well pupils are progressing towards their targets, to identify those who may not meet targets and then to agree action.
+The initial meeting is to discuss the pupil's profile and aspirations for the year using professional judgement and prior knowledge of individual pupils.
+A meeting is held in the spring term to monitor how well pupils are progressing towards their targets, to identify those who may not meet targets and then to agree action.
 For some pupils it may be appropriate to have an additional meeting part way through the summer term in order to more closely monitor / amend strategies in place.
 For those pupils who have already met targets at this stage, additional targets are set in order to maintain the level of challenge.

-In the Summer term pupil progress meetings take place again, to review individual progress and achievement compared against own targets.
-Information from these meetings is recorded on our internal tracking system.
+In the summer term pupil progress meetings take place again, to review individual progress and achievement.
+Information from these meetings is recorded in pupil progress reports.